A word of warning: be careful with ESFJs.

 Here we encounter another fundamental difference in personality in the INTJ ESFJ relationship.

 ESFJs need others to like them, and INTJs usually don’t care either way whether somebody likes them.

 ESFJs are known for using their emotional abilities to manipulate others into getting what they want.

 Often they’ll instill guilt into somebody in order to effect some end.

-ESFJs can also use their emotional skills to create positive results and changes and this should also be noted.
+ESFJs can also use their emotional skills to create positive results and changes, which should also be noted.

 (6) Another key difference is that ESFJs communicate using Extraverted Feeling and Intuition which makes little sense to INTJs.

 This is because INTJ communication is Extraverted Thinking which is logic-based and comes from Introverted Intuition.

 Essentially we are looking at a difference of minds with very little in common in terms of intellectual cognitive function.